pytorch/serve/examples/intel_extension_for_pytorch/README.md

 2022-03-24 10:49:42,975 - __main__ - INFO - <b>numactl -C 42-55 -m 1</b> <VIRTUAL_ENV>/bin/python -u <VIRTUAL_ENV>/lib/python/site-packages/ts/model_service_worker.py --sock-type unix --sock-name /tmp/.ts.sock.9003
 </code></pre>

-## Performance Boost with IPEX and Launcher
+## Performance Boost with Intel® Extension for PyTorch* and Launcher

 ![pdt_perf](https://user-images.githubusercontent.com/93151422/159067306-dfd604e3-8c66-4365-91ae-c99f68d972d5.png)

-Above shows performance improvement of Torchserve with IPEX and launcher on ResNet50 and BERT-base-uncased.
+Above shows performance improvement of Torchserve with Intel® Extension for PyTorch* and launcher on ResNet50 and BERT-base-uncased.
 Torchserve official [apache-bench benchmark](https://github.com/pytorch/serve/tree/master/benchmarks#benchmarking-with-apache-bench) on Amazon EC2 m6i.24xlarge was used to collect the results<sup>2</sup>.
 Add the following lines in ```config.properties``` to reproduce the results.
 Notice that launcher is configured such that a single instance uses all physical cores on a single socket to avoid cross socket communication and core overlap.

 ```
 ipex_enable=true
 cpu_launcher_enable=true
 cpu_launcher_args=--node_id 0 --enable_jemalloc
 ```
 Use the following command to reproduce the results.
 ```
 python benchmark-ab.py --url {modelUrl} --input {inputPath} --concurrency 1
 ```

-For example, run the following command to reproduce latency performance of ResNet50 with data type of IPEX int8 and batch size of 1.
-Please refer to [Creating and Exporting INT8 model for IPEX](#creating-and-exporting-int8-model-for-ipex) for steps to creating ```rn50_ipex_int8.mar``` file for ResNet50 with IPEX int8 data type.
+For example, run the following command to reproduce latency performance of ResNet50 with data type of Intel® Extension for PyTorch* int8 and batch size of 1.
+Refer to [Creating and Exporting INT8 model for Intel® Extension for PyTorch*](#creating-and-exporting-int8-model-for-intel-extension-for-pytorch) for steps to creating ```rn50_ipex_int8.mar``` file for ResNet50 with Intel® Extension for PyTorch* int8 data type.
 ```
 python benchmark-ab.py --url 'file:///model_store/rn50_ipex_int8.mar' --concurrency 1
 ```

-For example, run the following command to reproduce latency performance of BERT with data type of IPEX int8 and batch size of 1.
-Please refer to [Creating and Exporting INT8 model for IPEX](#creating-and-exporting-int8-model-for-ipex) for steps to creating ```bert_ipex_int8.mar``` file for BERT with IPEX int8 data type.
+For example, run the following command to reproduce latency performance of BERT with data type of Intel® Extension for PyTorch* int8 and batch size of 1.
+Refer to [Creating and Exporting INT8 model for Intel® Extension for PyTorch*](#creating-and-exporting-int8-model-for-intel-extension-for-pytorch) for steps to creating ```bert_ipex_int8.mar``` file for BERT with Intel® Extension for PyTorch* int8 data type.
 ```
 python benchmark-ab.py --url 'file:///model_store/bert_ipex_int8.mar' --input '../examples/Huggingface_Transformers/Seq_classification_artifacts/sample_text_captum_input.txt' --concurrency 1
 ```

 <sup>3.
 Amazon EC2 m6i.24xlarge was used for benchmarking purpose only.
-For multi-core instances, ipex optimizations automatically scale and leverage full instance resources.</sup>
+For multi-core instances, Intel® Extension for PyTorch* optimizations automatically scale and leverage full instance resources.</sup>